binaryage/totalspaces-web/documentation.md

 <img src="/images/grid-view.png">

 An easy to use 2D grid of desktops.
-Navigate using the cursor keys, choose your [transitions](/transitions), and quickly access a [birds eye view](/overview) of your grid of spaces where you can manage your application windows.
+Navigate using the cursor keys (by default together with SHIFT-ALT), choose your [transitions](/transitions), and quickly access a [birds eye view](/overview) of your grid of spaces where you can manage your application windows.
 You can even give your spaces names.

 Having a grid of spaces allows you to keep a mental picture of where each of your applications is, and to navigate easily and quickly between them.